exonum/exonum/services/supervisor/README.md

 Consult [the crate docs](https://docs.rs/exonum-supervisor) for more details about the service API.

+## HTTP API

+REST API of the service is documented in the crate docs.

 ## Usage

 Include `exonum-supervisor` as a dependency in your `Cargo.toml`: